NoosWare/Noos-Open/README.md

 # Step by step tutorial

-The step by step tutorial will be uploaded to YouTube and the link will be posted here!
+Step by step tutorial on Noos-Open can be found here: https://www.youtube.com/watch?v=_dSlfYfUmKg

 ---